jenadeleh/JND-Video-Quality-Web-Interface/README.md

 ../video_jnd/GUI is for study HIT <br/>
 ../video_jnd/gui_quahit is for qualification HIT <br/>

-   I developed the two HITs separately.
+  We developed the two HITs separately.
 However, most of the functions are the same.
 So the better way refactor the code.

     To run the two interfaces, run the following commands in ../video_jnd/GUI and ../video_jnd/gui_quahit, respectively.
     ```